AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 Umbraco Personalisation Groups is an Umbraco package intended to allow personalisation of content to different groups of site visitors.
 It contains a few different pieces:

 - An interface for and various implementations of different personalisation group criteria (e.g. "time of day", "day of week")
+- Implementation of the following criteria:
+    - Day of week
+    - Time of day
+    - Cookie key presence/absence and value matching
 - An extensible mechanism to allow other criteria to be created and loaded from other assemblies
 - A property editor with associated angular controllers/views that provide the means of configuring personalisation groups based on the available criteria
 - A single extension method on IPublishedContent named ShowToVisitor() that allows checking if the content should be available for the current site visitor